Epsilon User's Manual and Reference >

 - prompts for a buffer offset as a hex number, then goes to that

 - toggles between the original buffer and the hex mode buffer,

-to search for literal text: press t to return to the original buffer,
+search for literal text: press t to return to the original buffer, use

-use Ctrl-S to search as usual, then exit the search and press t to go
+Ctrl-S to search as usual, then exit the search and press t to go back

 - prompts for a new character value and overwrites the current